-Valuation allowances of \$251,000 are needed for certain state net operating loss carryforwards to reduce the carrying amount of deferred tax assets to an amount that is more-likely-than-not to be realized.
-At January 31, 2024, the Company has no operating loss carryforwards for U.S. federal, and \$9.0 million for state income tax purposes, expiring at various dates through January 31, 2042.
+Valuation allowances of \$864,000 are needed for certain state net operating loss carryforwards to reduce the carrying amount of deferred tax assets to an amount that is more-likely-than-not to be realized.
+At January 31, 2023, the Company has net operating loss carryforwards of approximately \$2,742,000 for U.S. federal, with no expirations, and \$25,074,000 for state income tax purposes, expiring at various dates through January 31, 2041.